 * Within 30 months before the date of application, and

-* Between the application date of the Sol Acres launch and date of taking possession of the EC.
+* Between the application date of the Tenet executive condo launch and date of taking possession of the EC.

 Each Singaporean household is allowed to buy the following housing types only twice:

 * a resale flat with the CPF Housing Grant (only applicable to 1st timers);